-Amazon Web Services completed 10 years in 2016 and who would have imagined a computer and storage renting company will compete with the likes of Googles and Microsofts of the world.
-As a matter of fact, AWS is a leader when it comes to cloud infrastructure as per Gartner’s report, leading past everyone including Microsoft and Google.
+Amazon Web Services completed 10 years in 2016, and who would have imagined a computer and storage renting company would compete with the likes of Googles and Microsofts of the world.
+As a matter of fact, AWS is a leader in cloud infrastructure, as per Gartner’s report, leading past everyone, including Microsoft and Google.

 Magic Quadrant for Cloud Infrastructure as a Service, Worldwide: